AS-kilta/ASweb/README.md

 and various other plugins, packages etc. as dependencies

-## How to run (development build)
+## How to set up development environment

-Make sure that you have Git, Node.js >= 14.15.0 & npm installed.
+Install the latest LTS release of Node.js (currently 16.16.0 LTS).
+Git is required for version management.

+**Windows**

+Download installation package from https://nodejs.org and run it.

+**Linux & macOS**

+The easiest way to install and switch between node versions is to use nvm script (https://github.com/nvm-sh/nvm).
+Follow to installation instructions in README to install the tool and use it to install node.

+**After installing node**

-Install gatsby-cli globally (you may need root privileges), if you haven't already.
+Install gatsby-cli globally (you may need root privileges).

 ```
 npm i -g gatsby-cli